Adding to Your Average Sales Can Make or Break A Retail Store: Make the Most of the Holiday Shopping Season!

 Jewelry: It does not matter what item of jewelry someone is interested in, it can be complimented by another type of jewelry in EVERY situation.

-What’s interesting is that even though your customers may only be looking for one item, there’s nothing that says they wouldn’t buy two or more items, especially at this gift-giving time of year.
+What’s interesting is that even though your customers may only be looking for one item, there’s nothing that says they wouldn’t buy two or more items.

 Because they are preoccupied with finding the main item, looking for an additional item may be the last thing on your customers’ minds.